mverouden/blogdown-academic/content/post/2021-01-24-r-installation-wurclient/index.md

 8. The Command Prompt application can now be closed by typing `exit` and executing it by pressing return (Enter).

 ### Download
-At the time this post was written the latest release of R is version 4.0.3.
+At the time this post was written, the latest release of R was version 4.0.3.
 It has been updated to the latest release version 4.2.1 of R.

 The installer for Windows 10 can be downloaded directly from this link: [{{< icon name="download" pack="fas" >}} R 4.2.1 for Windows (ca. 79 MB, 64-bit).](https://cloud.r-project.org/bin/windows/base/R-4.2.1-win.exe)